 1. In the Report Center, under Definitions, select the report type, then, in the right pane, double-click the report definition that you want to configure.
 2. Click the Content tab.
 The Content tab will display a list of resources, depending on the type of report you are defining.
 The Content tab will list only the resources that you have permission to monitor.
 3. For a queue real-time report, use the Report by box to specify the level at which the resources can be selected: - Queues - The report will contain the queues you select in the list. - Aggregates - The report will contain the aggregates you select in the list.

-4. For a user real-time report, use the Select By box to specify the level at which the resources can be selected: - User - The report will contain the users selected in the list. - Group - The report will contain all users who are members of the groups you select and that you have permission to monitor.
+4. For a user real-time report, use the Select By box to specify the level at which the resources can be selected: - User - The report will contain the users selected in the list. - Group or Virtual Group - The report will contain all users who are members of the groups (or virtual groups) you select and that you have permission to monitor. - Department - The report will contain all users who are members of the departments you select and that you have permission to monitor.
 5. In the list of resources, select the check box for each resource that you want to include in the report.